EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-6.md

 )
 ```

-Now that your application has two main views, you need to provide means of navigation between them.
-To achieve this goal, you need to configure the react router.
+Configure the React router to enable navigation between the application pages.

 **client/routes.js:**